Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Methods

-Parameter $\varepsilon$ can be obtained assuming that in each interior point in $\hat{\Omega}$ the blood in venules flows to a venous vessel, thereby, exiting $\hat{\Omega}$.
-In a balance state, the concentration loss caused by this loss equals the flow density $\| {\bf J} \|$ caused by the concentration, implying that
+Parameter $\varepsilon$ can be obtained assuming that at each interior point in $\hat{\Omega}$ the blood in venules flows to a venous vessel, thereby exiting $\hat{\Omega}$.
+In a balanced state, the concentration loss caused by this flow equals the density $| {\bf J} |$.
+We establish a balance by requiring that the sink amplitude ${\varepsilon}$ integrated over a radius $R$ sphere with a volume $\mathcal{V}_{\hbox{ max}} = (4/3) \pi R^3$ of the largest element in the FE discretization matches an outward flux $|{\bf J}|$ integrated over the surface of the sphere, i.e.,